the-eduardo/the-eduardo/README.md

 - 👋 Hi there!
 I’m just a cool guy trying to do always my best.
 - 💞️ I’m a (future) medical student in Argentina.
-- 🌱 I’m currently learning ways to use Python on researches projects.
+- 🌱 I’m currently learning ways to use Python on medical researches projects.
 - 👀 If you are a US MD, I'm looking for researches opportunities :)
 - 📫 Any question, you can easy DM me here or at Twitter @Eduardo_UBA